 Thus, it is my opinion, that any who consider that they are part of the Philadelphia era of the Church of God would not, given a choice, regularly fellowship with UCG nor COGWA.

 To the best of my knowledge, none of the other groups whose members were at one time primarily affiliated part of UCG (COGaic, COG Big Sandy, etc.) puts their top financial priority on proclaiming the Gospel either.
 Also, most of the groups descended from UCG do not have clear enough doctrinal statements to show what they believe all the 18 truths.
 An article of related interest may be Church of God, an International Community (COG aic)--this is the group led by David Hulme, who was the first UCG president.
 Another article of possible interest may be In Their Own Words: Doctrinal Differences Between the old United Church of God and the old Global Church of God which mainly compares some of UCG's original changes, while David Hulme was its president, with the old Global Church of God.
 The essential minimization and/or misunderstanding of critical aspects of biblical prophecy (like Church eras and Daniel 9 & 11) will result in major problems for those who remain part of these groups.

 The Living Church of God Had Been the Most Faithful

-The Living Church of God (LCG) was the second largest group, but with the formation of COGWA, LCG seems to be the third largest COG.
+The Living Church of God (LCG) was the second largest group, but with the formation of COGWA, LCG seems to be the second or third largest COG.
 Like the old WCG, believes that the book of Revelation reveals a succession of seven churches, sometimes called "church eras," which show certain characteristics of the true church throughout history--as far as I can tell this differs from the official positions of groups such as UCG and COGWA.

 However, regarding other COGs, LCG was initially unique in other ways.